Neutrovertido/DearthOS/README.md

 ## Acknowledgements

 - PyQt5 for the GUI framework
-- Python for the development of the system prototype
+- Python for the programming language and libraries